-There are rules you should follow, a post-interview etiquette.
-Not doing so can hurt your chances of getting the job – you might even inadvertently anger your potential employer, or at least you'll get off on the wrong foot if you actually get the job anyway.
+There are rules you should follow – post-interview etiquette.
+Not doing so can hurt your chances of getting the job.
+You might even inadvertently anger your potential employer, or get off on the wrong foot if you actually get the job.

-You're not done when you dance out of the building, fist-pumping all the way.
-Here are a few more steps you might want to take.
+Remember, you're not done when you dance out of the building.
+Here are a few more steps you might want to take afterward.

 Send a Thank You Note

 This isn’t a necessity, but let's face it, it never hurts to thank someone for anything.
-Everyone – even the individual who just interviewed you in the normal course of his workday – likes feeling appreciated and knowing that his investment of time is acknowledged.
+Everyone – even the person who just took the time out of the workday to interview you – will appreciate it when you acknowledge their investment of time.

-Granted, an interview isn't a typical situation – you didn’t receive a gift, after all – but a thank you note will make you stand out from other applicants.
+Granted, an interview isn't a typical situation – you didn’t receive a gift, after all – but a thank you note could help you stand out from other applicants.
 This is especially important when the competition for any job is tough.
 Those who didn't think to send a thank you note will drop to the back of the pack.

-If you do send a note, make sure to do it immediately the interview.
+If you do send a note, make sure to do it immediately after the interview.
 Keep it brief and professional.
-Don't use it to sell yourself all over again, although it's OK to state again how interested you are in the position, and anything you might have forgotten to add during the interview.
+It's okay to state again your interest in the position, and anything you might have forgotten to add during the interview.

 Don't go overboard with stationary.
 You're thanking the interviewer, not trying to impress.
 Even an email will work fine.